 The holidays are once again upon us.
 But just because they’re here doesn’t mean we have to push all those healthy eating practices we’ve been implementing to the side.
 While we, of course, recommend that you continue adhering to your strict diet, we know you’ll probably stray a tad.
 Hard not to with all the delicious delicacies that litter our holiday tables.
 Even so, there’s no reason that you need to pack on the pounds this holiday season.
 You can indulge a little without going drastically overboard.

-Try some of these tips to keep those holiday pound gains minimal at most.
+Try some of these tips to keep that holiday pound gains minimal at most.

 - Be realistic.
-Aim to maintain instead of lose if you plan on indulging.
+Aim to maintain instead of losing if you plan on indulging.